Susan Eisenhower: Career

 Eisenhower is President of the Eisenhower Group, Inc, which provides strategic counsel on political, business, and public affairs projects.
 She has consulted for Fortune 100 and Fortune 500 companies doing business in the emerging markets of the former Soviet Union and for a number of major institutions engaged in the energy field.

-She is also Chairman of Leadership and Public Policy Programs and Chairman Emeritus of the Eisenhower Institute, a think tank based in Washington, D.C. and in Gettysburg, Pennsylvania, owned and operated by Gettysburg College.
-Eisenhower served as the president of the Eisenhower Institute twice, and later as chair.
+She is also Chairman of Leadership and Public Policy Programs and Chairman Emeritus of the Eisenhower Institute, a think tank based in Washington, D.C., and in Gettysburg, Pennsylvania, owned and operated by Gettysburg College.
+She served as the president of the Eisenhower Institute twice, and later as chair.
 During that time, she became known for her work in the former Soviet Union and in the energy field.

 In January 2010, Secretary of Energy Steven Chu appointed Eisenhower to serve on the Blue Ribbon Commission on America's Nuclear Future, which has been asked to develop a long-term solution for safely managing the back end of the nuclear fuel cycle.